hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 9-Feb-2025

 [14:55:07](#6AYNq69k34rA7_UbdPev-b8oG3oZBE_-_VSb9WfCp1U) <bazub>:
-Has anyone been using the Red LSP as part of VSCode extension, in the past 5 years? Ì†ΩÌ∏Ö
+Has anyone been using the Red LSP as part of VSCode extension, in the past 5 years? üòÖ

 [14:56:14](#yJFRcTfEgAM3G7zmY_uZ1lqhCEfO6qsJsMA3jkbF8xk) <bazub>:
 Because I just found a bug that supposedly would prevent you from doing so, resulting in a crash on startup.